NP-Robotics/rosbridge_ssl/README.md

 Settings -> Privacy and Security -> Security -> Manage certificates -> Authorities
 ```
 Click `Import`.
 Navigate to this file in your `catkin_ws` and import it.
+If the `catkin_ws` is located in another device, import the file into the destination location of the web browser.
 ```
 catkin_ws/src/rosbridge_ssl/certs/certs/rootCA.pem
 ```